Russians crowd polling stations in apparent protest as Putin is set to extend his rule

 Boris Nadezhdin, a liberal politician who tried to join the race on an anti-war platform but was barred from running by election officials, voiced hope that many Russians cast their ballots against Putin.

-The OVD-Info group that monitors political arrests said that more than 65 people were arrested in 16 cities across Russia on Sunday.
+The OVD-Info group that monitors political arrests said that 80 people were arrested in 20 cities across Russia on Sunday.

-Despite tight controls, several dozen cases of vandalism at polling stations were reported.

-A woman was arrested in St. Petersburg after she threw a firebomb at a polling station entrance, and several others were detained across the country for throwing green antiseptic or ink into ballot boxes.

 Credit: AP